Speakers at the 2026 Annual Event

 Marina Sakač Hadžić is EAEA’s Communications, Capacity-Building, and Membership Officer.
 She manages and supports EAEA’s internal and external, and project communication.
 In capacity-building and membership, she supports members and helps facilitate trainings and other EAEA events.
 Marina has an MSc in Social and Cultural Anthropology from KULeuven, interested in gender and menstrual studies; she brings her academic and professional experience to build effective communication.

 Musa Kirkar has a Master’s degree in Governance and Human Rights (LUISS), ISIPM Project Management certification from the Italian Institute of Project Management, and a postgraduate Master’s degree in Management and Rights of Third Sector Organisations (University of Florence).
 Since 2021, he has been a member of ISIPM – Association of Project Management Professionals.
-He is founder and director of CEIPES, with over 20 years of experience, responsible for organisational policy, strategic goals and overseeing the functioning of departments and offices.
+He is EAEA's board member and founder and director of CEIPES, with over 20 years of experience, responsible for organisational policy, strategic goals and overseeing the functioning of departments and offices.

 Irena Lipowicz is a Polish lawyer and diplomat, professor of social sciences in the field of legal sciences, member of the Sejm (Polish Parliament) in its first, second and third terms, Polish Ambassador to Austria from 2000 to 2004, and Ombudsman from 2010 to 2015.
 In 2024–2025, she was a member of the Government Commission for the Investigation of Russian and Belarusian Influence on the Internal Security and Interests of the Republic of Poland between 2004 and 2024.
 She is a full professor at Cardinal Stefan Wyszyński University (UKSW) in Warsaw.